What’s the difference between the Department of Immigration and Border Protection and the Department of Agriculture, Fisheries and the Forestry?

 Why can it take so long to get through the airport?

-The Department of Agriculture, Water and the Environment organises its resources at international airports to match scheduled flight arrival patterns.
+The Department of Agriculture, Fisheries and Forestry organises its resources at international airports to match scheduled flight arrival patterns.
 However, a range of factors including airport infrastructure and baggage transfer arrangements can influence the time it takes for passengers to move through the baggage reclaim area and the inspection area.

 For faster clearances through Australian airports, make sure you are not carrying any fresh fruit, vegetables, plants, seeds, and meat, animal or wood products.
 You should also ensure that your footwear, sporting and recreational equipment is dry and soil free—including golf clubs, bikes and prams.

-Why do dogs work for the Department of Agriculture, Water and the Environment?
+Why do dogs work for the Department of Agriculture, Fisheries and Forestry?

-The Department of Agriculture, Water and the Environment uses detector dogs as part of a range of tools to intercept biosecurity risk material at the border.
+The Department of Agriculture, Fisheries and Forestry uses detector dogs as part of a range of tools to intercept biosecurity risk material at the border.
 Detector dog teams are highly mobile and can screen large volumes of arriving passengers, mail and cargo quickly and effectively.

 See Detector dogs.